-This section is short, but very important: The 2021 Nobel Prize for Economics was awarded to David Card, Joshua Angrist and Guido Imbens, precisely for their work on causal effects, which has been enormously influential, especially in labour economics.
+This section is short, but very important: The 2021 Nobel Prize for Economics was awarded to David Card, Joshua Angrist and Guido Imbens, precisely for their work on causal effects, which has been enormously influential, in all branches of economics (especially microeconomics).
 The issue here is not about the statistical properties of $\hat{\beta}$, but rather on its interpretation as an estimator of β , so it fits in well at this point of the book, although the point we pursue here will be discussed in much greater detail in Chapter 6.